apfleegor/project-1-group-4/README.md

 To conclude, the correlations (with highst of -0.22) are too weak to conclude that crime and happiness are related.

 ## Family Structure?
+I asked the question- Does family structure as it relates to being married or not married has any affect on a states well-being ranking?

 ## # of Parks?